Saturday, 12 September 2020

 Walford Wall

 The path reaches an abrupt stop at a rock but it is possible to scramble down a short distance and make your way to the very edge of the cliff.
-Here, you will find yourself stood overlooking an awe-inspiring sight.
+Here, you will find yourself standing overlooking an awe-inspiring sight.
 If Mount Hay Road was sealed and there was a fenced-off lookout, it would be extremely popular.
 Today it was just me.

 The sensational view from Butterbox Point